ok-mike/Paver/Paver-Android/README.md

 # Paver for Android

-This is an emulator for my [Paver CPU](https://github.com/Dosflange/Paver) for Android.
+This is an emulator with graphics console for my [Paver CPU](https://github.com/Dosflange/Paver).
 I've tested this on an old Wiko cell-phone.